AI in the Workplace: A Leader’s Guide to Human-Centered AI Adoption

 Set Guardrails for Responsible Use

 According to FranklinCovey’s AI General Attitudes Survey, 71% of managers say they have a clear understanding of how their teams are using AI—but 41% of individual contributors say their managers don’t know how or even if they’re utilizing AI in their roles.
 This suggests not only a wide gap between leaders’ and team members’ perceived knowledge and utilization of AI in the workplace, but also a lack of oversight pertaining to AI usage standards across organizations.
-In fact, 80% of individual contributors in FranklinCovey’s survey defined their organization’s leadership as “hands-off” when it comes to AI adoption and use.
+In fact, the FranklinCovey Institute found that 80% of individual contributors define their organization’s leadership as “hands-off” when it comes to AI adoption and use.

 AI’s power must be balanced by principle.
 The more integrated AI becomes in daily work, the greater the need for ethical boundaries.
 Guardrails protect organizations from misuse and reinforce the trust that sustains adoption.
 Practical guardrails include: